 Some suggest that passive-aggressive behavior may stem from being raised in an environment where the direct expression of emotions was discouraged or not allowed.
 People may feel that they cannot express their real feelings more openly, so they may instead find ways to passively channel their anger or frustration.

 — Kendra Cherry, author of "Everything Psychology Book"

 I grew up in a home with a gossipy mother who badmouthed family members, friends, and neighbors.
-She frequently targeted my older sister, complaining that she was a lousy housekeeper, a permissive parent, and a neglectful wife.
+In adulthood she frequently targeted my older sister, complaining that she was a lousy housekeeper, a permissive parent, and a neglectful wife.
 As a result of her rants against my sister and others, I developed a deep distrust of people.
 I became paranoid that folks were talking behind my back, making harsh judgments, and being unkind.

 When passive aggressive folks gossip, they're using you instead of dealing with the problem directly.
-Moreover, they're insulting your integrity by thinking that you have low character and are open to such talk.
+Moreover, they're insulting your integrity by thinking that you have a low character and are open to such talk.
 They're hurting you in the long-run by making you less trusting.
 That's why it's essential to your own well-being to shut it down immediately.

 Albert J. Bernstein, a clinical psychologist, recommends that “whenever gossips say something negative about someone, say something positive.”
 I use his advice with my mother and find it quite effective.
 When she starts to criticize my sister, I respond with something kind and supportive.
-I'll say, for example, “She's a devoted mother who does so many fun activities with her kids” or “She's juggling so much right now with work and night classes.”
+I'll say, for example, “She's a devoted mother who does so many fun activities with her kids,” or “She's juggling so much right now with work and night classes.”
 My affirmative comments let my mother know that I'm closed off to any negativity and gossip.

 This video explains how gossip is a passive aggressive behavior, a betrayal, and a way to feel superior